SharePoint/sp-dev-docs/docs/schema/field-element-list.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Defines the internal data types used in the list infrastructure of a SharePoint Web site.
+Defines the internal data types used in the list infrastructure of a SharePoint website.
 A field is a column or attribute of information that a user can add to a list.

 ```
 <Field